Wheeler Oakman: Career

 Before acting in films, Oakman was active in stock theater in the eastern United States.

 Oakman appeared in over 280 films between 1912 and 1948.
 In silent films, he was often a leading man.
 Among his leading ladies were Priscilla Dean, Kathlyn Williams, Colleen Moore and Annette Kellerman.
 One of his features was Mickey, a 1918 comedy-drama, in which he played the love interest of Mabel Normand.
+It was the second feature-length comedy motion picture ever made.
+The first was Tillie's Punctured Romance, which was a slapstick comedy starring Marie Dressler, Charles Chaplin, and Mabel Normand.
+Mabel chose Wheeler Oakman to be her leading man.
+The film was shot in 1916 and 1917, and finally released in 1918.

 In 1928, he portrayed the crime boss in the first all-talking feature movie ever made, Lights of New York.
 One clip from this feature has often been revived in compilations, with gang boss Oakman speaking deliberately into a microphone disguised as a telephone: "Take... him for... a ride."

 Wheeler Oakman, usually wearing a dapper mustache, generally portrayed villains, gangsters, or henchmen, frequently appearing in crime thrillers, melodramas, and westerns.
 In 1932, he appeared alongside Buck Jones in Sundown Rider and John Wayne in Texas Cyclone.

 He worked steadily throughout the 1930s, usually in low-budget westerns and serials, but he did work at the major studios in important feature films like Operator 13 (M-G-M, 1934) and G Men (Warner Bros., 1935).

 In 1941 he accepted a leading role in J. D. Kendis's very-low-budget exploitation feature Escort Girl, opposite another silent-screen veteran, Betty Compson.
 Their performances were noted by Monogram Pictures, a prolific producer of budget features for neighborhood theaters, and the Kendis film extended their careers.
 Oakman in particular became a fixture at Monogram, working with Bela Lugosi, ZaSu Pitts, Harry Langdon, Gale Storm, Kay Francis, Shemp Howard, and The East Side Kids, among others.

 Oakman became a favorite of Monogram producer Sam Katzman, and when Katzman moved to Columbia Pictures, Oakman followed him.
 Oakman, now in his late fifties, continued to work in Katzman's Columbia serials despite declining health -- in Jack Armstrong he was visibly frail, and was relieved of much of the action by last-minute replacement Charles Middleton.